joshuaMarple/Machine_Learning_Final_Project/SparkProject/README.md

 system you are using.
 I have included the installation documentation for Apache Spark.

-##Running the code
+##Running randomForest.scala
 The easiest way to start using Spark is through the Scala shell.
 If you are running the code on your local machine, I recommend using the following Spark booting parameters:

-    ./bin/spark-shell --master local[2]
+    ./bin/spark-shell --master local

-The --master option specifies the [master URL for a distributed cluster](http://spark.apache.org/docs/latest/submitting-applications.html#master-urls), or local to run locally with one thread, or local[N] to run locally with N threads.
-You should start by using local for testing.
-For a full list of options, run Spark shell with the --help option.

 Now we want to load the RF code into the Spark workflow:

     scala> :load /path/to/randomForest.scala

+##Running randomForestPL.scala
+This is a pipelined version of Random Forest for Spark.
+It uses a beta library part of MLLib named simply ML.
+It tries to emulate the pipeline structure of scikit-learn project.
+I built this code to run as a standalone Spark job and not a single run script.
+Spark requires a .jar so that all package dependencies can be wrapped up in one nice box.
+I did this with maven.
+The following code will show you how to launch the project.

+Note: Make sure you are in the folder randomForestPL

+    mvn clean package

+    spark-submit --class "com.randomForest.RndmForst" --master local target/random-forest-pipeline-1.0.jar

 Note: The path to the data files in the code base will need to be changed based on where you are storing the csv data files.

+Note: The --master option specifies the [master URL for a distributed cluster](http://spark.apache.org/docs/latest/submitting-applications.html#master-urls), or local to run locally with one thread, or local[N] to run locally with N threads.
+You should start by using local for testing.
+For a full list of options, run Spark shell with the --help option.

 # Apache Spark